BoulderCounty/rcv-rla/README.md

 ___

 ## 7. General Security Notes and Considerations
-* While access to the containerized resources is via http as opposed to https, it is important to note that access is restricted only to the local system (i.e. only the local system can connect to exposed ports in the container).
+* Although access to the containerized resources is via HTTP as opposed to HTTPS, it is important to note that access is restricted to only the local system (i.e. only the local system can connect to exposed ports in the container).
 There is no network transmission of data to perform this process.
 * The MVR tool is an alpha version developed several years ago by Dan King.
 There are currently multiple vulnerable components used to support this node.js application.
 However, given the container access restrictions and the intentional lack of network access to this container, the risk of using known vulnerable components in the container was deemed acceptable.